 - Exploring the lack of diversity in the technology industry and its impact on our economy: The Consumer Protection and Commerce Subcommittee held a hearing on March 6, 2019, about the importance of diversity and inclusion in the technology industry.
 People of color, women and older Americans are largely absent from this workforce, and the decisions these companies make impact our economy in many ways.

-- Securing America’s wireless future: Passed through the Communications and Technology Subcommittee and Full Committee six bills to ensure our nation’s continued dominance in wireless communication, including H.R.
-4998, the Secure and Trusted Communications Networks Act, a bill to secure our telecommunications supply chain.
-The bills ensure that the government will work more efficiently to promote wireless innovation and better serve all Americans, as well as guarantee our networks are secure from foreign adversaries that may wish to do us harm.
+- Securing America’s wireless future: The House passed four bills that ensures the government will work more efficiently to promote wireless innovation and better serve all Americans, as well as guarantee our networks are secure from foreign adversaries that may wish to do us harm.
 H.R.
-4998 passed the House by voice vote on December 16, 2019.
-An additional three bills were passed by the House by voice vote on November 17, 2020, to protect and strengthen American communications networks and modernizing our federal spectrum management.
+4998, the Secure and Trusted Communications Networks Act, passed the House by voice vote on December 16, 2019, and secures our telecommunications supply chain.
+Three more bills were passed by the House by voice vote on November 17, 2020, to protect and strengthen American communications networks and modernize our federal spectrum management.

 - Improving spectrum and wireless infrastructure: Three bills were passed by the House by voice vote on September 23, 2020, with a fourth passing by a recorded vote of 410-5.
 These bills improve our disaster response protocols and improve our public safety and wireless infrastructure.